Related Resources

 The Design of Instructional Systems Model

 What is interesting about this early model is that just like the ADDIE model, developing the test is performed immediately after the objectives are built.
-Although he does not use the ADDIE phases, it almost has an identical flow to it.
+In addition, although he does not use the same ADDIE terms, it has a similar flow to it in that it follows most of the same phases and steps.

 1. Purpose: What has to be done.